Xylazine Wounds: Appearance, Risks & Medical Treatment

 • Amputation in very severe cases, such as extreme necrosis or nerve damage

-Managing xylazine wounds at home can help prevent infection and wound progression.
-This can include:
+Initial xylazine-associated wound management at home can help prevent infection and reduce negative health consequences.
+Effective management can include:

-• Ensuring hands are clean before touching the wound
+• Ensuring hands are clean before touching to avoid wound infections

 • Cleaning the wound daily with soap and water or saline solution